-Inks for 2D/3D printing
+Inks and Materials for 2D/3D Printing and Bioprinting

 Novel additive manufacturing processes are currently being worked on in a variety of research fields.
 Among the established printing techniques, inkjet printing offers a highly attractive technique for creating two-dimensional or three-dimensional structures that are previously designed on a computer.